Glossary of Payroll Terms

-Gross Pay –Gross pay is the employee’s total pay including notional value of BIK before any deductions are made by the employer.
+Gross Pay –Gross pay is the employee’s total pay including the notional value of BIK before any deductions are made by the employer.

-Income Tax –The income tax year is based on the calendar year 1st January to 31st December.
+Income Tax Year –The income tax year is based on the calendar year 1st January to 31st December.

 Med 2 – Tax relief can be claimed for dental expenses by completing a Form Med 2. www.revenue.ie/forms/med2.pdf

-Net Pay –The amount of money due to an employee after all
+Net Pay –The amount of money due to an employee after all deductions have been made.

-P21 – Balancing Statement – an employee can request a statement of earning and tax for the year from Revenue.
+P21 – Balancing Statement – an employee can request a statement of earnings and tax for the year from Revenue.